Classification of inductive limits of 1-dimensional NCCW complexes: The functor

 Suppose that $\Cu(A^\sim)$ has cancellation of projections.
 If $[a_1],[a_2]\in \Cu(A)$ are mapped into the same element of $\Cu^\sim(A)$ then $[a_1]+k[1]=[a_2]+k[1]$ for some $k$, whence $[a_1]=[a_2]$. \end{proof}

 Among the axioms for the category $\CCu$ given in Subsection \ref{prelimsCu} we have not included that 0 be the smallest element of the ordered semigroups.
 This suits our purposes here since, unlike for $\Cu(A)$, $0$ may not the smallest element of $\Cu^\sim(A)$.
-For example, $\Cu^\sim(\C)\cong \Z\cup\{\infty\}$, which is easily deduced from the picture of $\Cu^\sim$ for unital C$^*$-algebras.
+For example, $\Cu^\sim(\C)\cong \Z\cup\{\infty\}$, which is easily deduced from the alternative picture of $\Cu^\sim$ for unital C$^*$-algebras.

-\begin{proposition} Let $A$ be a C$^*$-algebra of stable rank 1.
-Then $\Cu^\sim(A)$ is an ordered semigroup in the category $\CCu$. \end{proposition}
+\begin{proposition} Let $A$ be a C$^*$-algebra of stable rank one.
+Then the ordered semigroup $\Cu^\sim(A)$ belongs to the category $\CCu$. \end{proposition}

-\begin{proof} We first assume that $A$ is unital.
+\begin{proof} Let us first consider the case that $A$ is unital.
 Notice, from the definition of $\Cu^\sim(A)$ for unital $A$, that the map $x\mapsto x+[1]$ (though clearly not additive) is an ordered set automorphism of $\Cu^\sim(A)$.
 Next, notice that for a finite set or increasing sequence $x_i\in \Cu^\sim(A)$, $i=1,2,\dots$, there is a sufficiently large $m\in\N$ such that $x_i+m[1]\geq 0$ for all $i$.
 But the ordered subsemigroup of positive elements of $\Cu^\sim(A)$ is isomorphic to $\Cu(A)$, by Lemma \ref{sur-inj}.
-So, the axioms of the category $\CCu$ may be routinely verified on $\Cu^\sim(A)$ by translating by a sufficiently large multiple of $[1]$ and using that $\Cu(A)$ is an ordered semigroup in $\CCu$.
+So, the axioms of the category $\CCu$ may be routinely verified in $\Cu^\sim(A)$ by translating by a sufficiently large multiple of $[1]$ and using that $\Cu(A)$ is an ordered semigroup in $\CCu$.